 It’s no exaggeration to say that Niah National Park houses one of the most important archaeological sites in the world!

-The Great Cave, as the name suggests, is one of the largest natural cave entrances in the world – measuring 60m high and 250m wide.
-And this is where some of the world’s oldest human remains were found, tracing back over 40,000 years ago!
+The Great Cave, as the name suggests, is one of the largest natural cave entrances in the world – measuring 60 metres high, 250 metres wide and 2 kilometres long.
+This is where some of the world’s oldest human remains were found in southeast Asia tracing back over 40,000 years ago!

-Another important site at Niah is The Painted Cave, connected by plank walkways from Moon Cave.
-Here archaeologists found wall paintings of human figures and ‘death ships’ – boat-shaped coffins.
-The contents of the coffins have now been moved to the Sarawak Museum, but you can still view some empty death ships at the site.
+Another important site at Niah is The Painted Cave.
+This is connected by plank walkways from the Great Cave.
+Here, archaeologists found wall paintings of human figures and ‘death ships’ – boat-shaped coffins.
+The contents of the coffins have now been moved to the Sarawak Museum.

 Niah National Park is one of the most spectacular Miri Malaysia attractions.
-When visiting, don’t forget a pair of good hiking shoes and perhaps a broad-brimmed hat as clouds of swiftlets and bats nest inside the caves, and they can be pretty unforgiving!
+When visiting, don’t forget a pair of good hiking shoes that deal well with slippery paths and perhaps a broad-brimmed hat as clouds of swiftlets and bats nest inside the caves, and they can be pretty unforgiving!
+You also need a torch.

 Address: Sungai Niah, Miri, Sarawak

-Have A Great Jungle Adventure In Lambir Hills National Park
+Have A Jungle Adventure In Lambir Hills National Park

 Address: 1-76, Jalan Bintulu – Miri, 98000 Miri, Sarawak

-Be Amazed By The Nature Biodiversity At Gunung Mulu National Park
+Be Amazed By The Biodiversity At Gunung Mulu National Park

-Trekking and hiking in Mulu are hugely popular, with anyone having even a mild interest in botany appreciating the Botanical Heritage Trail, which takes you past many tropical rainforest plants such as orchids, pitcher plants, etc. Camping is also allowed and gives you time to explore the park thoroughly.
+Trekking and hiking in Mulu are hugely popular with anyone having even a mild interest in botany appreciating the Botanical Heritage Trail.
+This takes you past many tropical rainforest plants such as orchids, pitcher plants, etc. There are special accommodation places across the park to allow you to take multi-day hikes and climbs to really explore the park.

 See Crocodiles Up Close In Miri Crocodile Farm